kpavlis/music-museum-app/README.md

 - WindowsAppSDK / WinUI3
 - XAML for the UI
-- C# for the Businnes Logic
+- C# for Business Logic

 ## 🎯 Purpose